 January 24, 2023: Rainbow Rejuvenation Project Overview presentation to Council.

 The entire cost of construction for all three phases of the Rainbow Park Rejuvenation project is being covered by the Province of British Columbia’s Resort Municipality Initiative (RMI) program, which invests in growing tourism.
 It will not impact local property tax bills.

 The Resort Municipality Initiative (RMI) program is managed by the Ministry of Tourism, Arts, Culture and Sport.
 The program is intended to support small, tourism-based municipalities to build and diversify their tourism infrastructure, deliver exceptional visitor experiences and incorporate sustainable tourism practices and products.

 Will the park, or portions of the park be open, during construction?

-For the safety of residents and visitors, it's important we close this active construction zone and provide room for the work to be completed.
-We know it is a popular spot and we will communicate early and often on ways you can access the lakes and enjoy your summer.
+For the safety of residents and visitors, it’s important we close this active construction zone and provide room for the work to be completed.
+The main beach, lawn, parking lots and the Valley Trail section running through the park will be closed.

 Is anything being changed with the dog off-leash area?

 The off-leash dog area will remain untouched.
 We received a lot of feedback during our engagement phase.
 Some want it to stay the same and some wanted the area moved, since it is in a prime waterfront location.